open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 __Top-down and defensive programming__

-Now things get interesting: We will start programming in Python.
+Now things will get interesting: We will start programming in Python.
 We will use two guiding principles: *top-down* and *defensive* programming.

-- Top-down programming means that we start with the most abstract logic, without bothering with how this logic is implemented.
+- *Top-down programming* means that we start with the most abstract logic, without bothering with how this logic is implemented.
 Once the most abstract logic is in place, we will move down to a slightly less abstract logic, and so on, until we arrive at the details of the implementation.
 This technique helps to keep the code structured.
-- Defensive programming means that we assume that we make mistakes.
+- *Defensive programming* means that we assume that we make mistakes.
 Therefore, to protect us from ourselves, we build sanity checks into the code.

 *Note:* The explanation below assumes that you're somewhat familiar with Python code.
 If concepts like `list`, `tuple`, and functions don't mean anything to you, then it's best to first walk through an introductory Python tutorial.
-See also:
+You can find links to Python tutorials here:

 - %link:manual/python/about%